Svara: Relationship to śruti

 The svara differs slightly from the śruti concept in Indian music.
-Both the swara and the śruti are but the sounds of music.
+Both the svara and the śruti are but the sounds of music.
 According to the music scholars of the distant past, the śruti is generally understood as a microtone besides veda and an ear.
 In the context of advanced music, a śruti is the smallest gradation of pitch that a human ear can detect and a singer or instrument can produce.
 There are 22 śruti or microtones in a saptaka of Hindustani music but Carnatic music assumes 24 śruti.
 A svara is a selected pitch from 22 śrutis, using several of such svaras a musician constructs scales, melodies and ragas.
 In the presence of a drone-sound of perfectly tuned Tanpuras, an ideal svara sounds sweet and appealing to human ear but particularly some 10 śrutis of the saptaka sound out of pitch (besuraa) when compared to the very drone.
 A tuneful and pleasing tone of the svara is located at a fixed interval but there is no fixed interval defined for two consecutive śrutis anywhere that can safely and scientifically be used throughout with respect to a perfect drone sound.